Fast-track Approvals Act 2024

 You could also call this:

-To make this report, the government agency has to talk to other relevant government departments.
-They also have to show a draft to the Minister for Māori Development and the Minister for Māori Crown Relations: Te Arawhiti.
-These Ministers have 10 working days to respond to the draft report.
+The agency making the report must talk to other departments and send a draft to the Minister for Māori Development and the Minister for Māori Crown Relations: Te Arawhiti.
+These Ministers must respond within 10 working days.
+The agency must also think about whether it would be better to deal with the project under a different law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.